IGITUGraz/IGI-Reading-Group/index.md

 ---

 # IGI Reading Group
-The IGI Reading Group is the informal reading group a.k.a Journal Club of [IGI](http://www.igi.tugraz.at) where we meet once a week and discuss papers that are related to our research, of general interest, or just some paper one of us though was cool.
+The IGI Reading Group is the informal reading group a.k.a Journal Club of [IGI](http://www.igi.tugraz.at) where we meet once a week and discuss papers that are related to our research, of general interest, or just some paper one of us found cool.

 For the Summer Semester 2017 this happens on *TBA*